Presents / 14 December, 2021 / My Baba

 When children struggle with reading for any reason, books can become a battlefield.
-Our suggestions feature brilliant artwork, accessible lengths, fun activities and specific dyslexia-friendly titles to help make reading fun again.
+Our suggestions of Christmas books for reluctant readers feature brilliant artwork, accessible lengths, fun activities and specific dyslexia-friendly titles to help make reading fun again.
 Ring in the festive season with this selection of brilliant wintry reads!

 When Mum and Dad’s arguing convinces Jo-Jo that Christmas has been cancelled and it’s all his fault, he decides to make amends – he will become Father Christmas and bring the holiday to everyone on his street!
 Heartwarming, family-friendly story with gorgeous artwork from Chris Riddell.
 This book is in Barrington Stoke’s Little Gems range and has dyslexia-friendly features including special paper and design.